 Professor Weiss teaches courses in American Studies and Anthropology that focus on queer studies, the anthropology of sexuality and gender, and social theory.
-She established and directs the Queer Studies Course Cluster and the Disability Studies Course Cluster.

 Regularly offered courses: